 \epigraph{\textit{It seems paradoxical that an animal could prefer an exaggerated version of the stimulus over the real thing.
 But evolution has shaped instinct to latch on to signals, not objects, and \textbf{signals can be faked}.}}{Nikolaas Tinbergen}

-A \NAME's decoy is a (fake) service or machine deliberately configured with vulnerabilities or misconfigurations to attract the attention of \cyberagents.
+A \NAME's decoy is a (fake) service or a machine deliberately configured with vulnerabilities or misconfigurations to attract the attention of \cyberagents.
 The decoys are communicating with the injection manager to orchestrate the defense.
 Specifically, when a \cyberagent exploits a vulnerability within the decoy, it sets off an \textbf{activation event} to the injection manager, signaling the intent of $\adv$.
-In response, the injection manager generates and passes a prompt injection, called a \textbf{payload}, to the decoy, which is included in its subsequent response.
+In response, the injection manager generates and passes a prompt injection, called a \textbf{payload}, to the decoy, which is included in the subsequent response of the decoy.

-Deploying a prompt injection \emph{only after} the attacker has compromised the decoy serves two main purposes: \textbf{(1)}~It acts as a verification step for the intentions of the interacting party—if they exploit the decoy's vulnerability, it is reasonable to infer their malicious intent. \textbf{(2)} It allows the attacking agent to gain momentum.
-We observed that manipulating the agent's actions becomes easier after it has successfully advanced its attack objectives, such as when it has been able to exploit the decoy vulnerability successfully.
+Deploying a prompt injection \emph{only after} the attacker has compromised the decoy achieves two main goals: \textbf{(1)}~It acts as a \emph{verification step} for the intentions of the interacting party—if they exploit the decoy's vulnerability, it is reasonable to assume their malicious intent. \textbf{(2)} It \emph{shifts the attacking \cyberagent's focus}, committing it to completing the exploit.
+We observed that manipulating the \cyberagent's actions becomes easier once it has made some progress toward its attack objectives, \eg managed to exploit the decoy vulnerability successfully.